Copyright 2025 - Custom text here

 Ayurvedic Guidelines to Transition to Spring

-According to Ayurveda, spring is the king of seasons.
-A new beginning, a time for new start.
-After winter our bodies are prepared to lighten up, lose some weight and cleanse from accumulated imbalances.
+According to Ayurveda, spring is considered the "king of seasons"—a time for new beginnings and fresh starts.
+After the cold, dry winter, our bodies are naturally ready to lighten up, shed excess weight, and cleanse accumulated imbalances.

-As spring approaches, it is advised to reduce heavy foods such as meats, potatoes, dairy and nuts.
-Limit foods with a predominant taste of sweet, sour or salty and favor foods with the tastes of bitter, pungent and astringent.
-Choose lighter proteins such as red lentils, split peas, garbanzo and pinto beans.
-Include cooked prunes, eat more figs, apples, pears, pineapple and papaya between meals.
-Have more cooked leafy greens, brussels sprouts and cabbage with every meal.
-Continue to use warming spices such as black pepper, cinnamon, ginger and cardamom in your cooking and teas to kindle the digestive fire and aid digestion.
+As spring approaches, it is recommended to reduce heavy foods such as meats, potatoes, dairy, and nuts.
+Limit foods with predominant tastes of sweet, sour, or salty, and instead focus on foods with bitter, pungent, and astringent tastes.
+Opt for lighter proteins like red lentils, split peas, garbanzo beans, and pinto beans.
+Incorporate cooked prunes, and enjoy fruits like figs, apples, pears, pineapple, and papaya between meals.
+Include more cooked leafy greens, Brussels sprouts, and cabbage with every meal.
+Continue using warming spices such as black pepper, cinnamon, ginger, and cardamom in your cooking and teas to ignite the digestive fire and support digestion.

-Use small amount raw honey as a sweeten and fast for 1 day a week if you feel heavy.
+Use small amounts of raw honey as a sweetener, and consider fasting for one day a week if you feel heavy.

 Vata Pacifying Diet

-In the spring, Vata is balanced by a diet of mostly cooked vegetables, lighter grains and legume dishes that are soft, rich in protein, with lots fat/oil, seasoned with warming spices, and served warm or hot.
+In the spring, Vata is balanced by a diet consisting mostly of cooked vegetables, lighter grains, and legume dishes.
+These meals should be soft, rich in protein, and contain healthy fats or oils.
+The food should be seasoned with warming spices and served warm or hot to support digestion and balance.

 Pitta Pacifying Diet

-In the spring, Pitta is balanced by a diet of both cooked and raw vegetables with some hearty grains and lots of cooling fresh or dried fruit between meals.
+In the spring, Pitta is balanced by a diet that includes both cooked and raw vegetables, along with hearty grains.
+To further balance Pitta, enjoy cooling fresh or dried fruits between meals, helping to soothe and calm the internal heat of this dosha.

 Kapha Pacifying Diet

-In the spring, Kapha is balanced by a diet of leafy green vegetables, dry fruit and dry and light grains with lots of warming and pungent spices served warm.
+In the spring, Kapha is balanced by a diet focused on leafy green vegetables, dry fruits, and dry, light grains.
+Meals should be seasoned with warming and pungent spices and served warm to stimulate digestion and reduce the excess moisture associated with Kapha.

 Spring Health Treatments

-According to Ayurveda each individual needs a unique approach so chooice the treatment that most fits your condition and constitution.
+According to Ayurveda, each individual requires a unique approach.
+Choose the treatment that best fits your condition and constitution to support your overall health during the spring season.

-• Cleanse your colon [at night] using Triphala (an Ayurvedic formula) with some extra ginger and honey.
+• Cleanse your colon at night using Triphala (an Ayurvedic formula), with extra ginger and honey to support the digestive system and remove toxins.

 Details & benefits of a colon cleanse